 MR. BRIGGS: Well, I am not dead yet.
 Maybe we can do it later.

 MS. SHIKLER: All right, well, in that case I think we will stop here.

 [END OF INTERVIEW]

 This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Ernest Briggs, 1982 July 12-Oct.
-21, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Ernest Briggs, 1982 July 12-October 21, Archives of American Art, Smithsonian Institution.